scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 {% endtab %}
 {% endtabs %}

-Later in time, you can ammend the original case class definition.
+Later in time, you can amend the original case class definition.
 You
  * add a new field `address`,
  * add a custom `withAddress` method and
  * add an `apply` factory method to the companion.